A Failure Resume

 - Rejected from MIT (and all my other top-choice universities)

-- This was particularly disappointing because SSP (a research program I attended) has abnormally high rates (~20-30%) of alumni who attend there.
+- This was particularly disappointing because SSP (an astrophysics program I attended) has abnormally high rates (~20-30%) of alumni who attend there.
 Learned that hard work doesn't guarantee you'll achieve a specific goal; many things are simply outside your control.

 - Rejected from the Atlas Fellowship